junksamiad/template-sender-engine/hld/ai-agent-quickstart.md

 ## Begin Now

-Start by implementing "Development Environment Setup" in Phase 0, specifically task 1.1 "Install Required Software".
+Start by checking which phase and task are next based on the green ticks (✅) in the implementation roadmap and phase plan documents.